-Full Self-Driving capabilities include navigate on Autopilot, Auto Lane Change, Summon (moves your car in and out of a tight space using the mobile app or key).
+Full Self-Driving capabilities include navigating on Autopilot, Auto Lane Change, and Summon (moves your car in and out of a tight space using the mobile app or key).

 Tesla in July launched its Full Self-Driving (FSD) subscription package for $199 per month.

 For those who previously bought the Enhanced Autopilot package, the FDS feature would cost $99 a month.

 According to the website, Tesla owners can cancel their monthly FSD subscription at any time.

 According to Electrek, the EV maker aims to deliver a true level 5 full self-driving system and people buying the package are betting on Tesla achieving that goal.

 The latest beta version is long-delayed and was first promised in 2018.

 Musk also confirmed that Tesla will release a new user interface with its FSD v9 Beta software update.